Adredes-weslee/test-repo/SUPABASE_SETUP.md

 COMMENT ON COLUMN public.content_items.user_id IS 'Foreign key to the user who owns this item';
 COMMENT ON COLUMN public.content_items.created IS 'Timestamp when the item was created';
 COMMENT ON COLUMN public.content_items.name IS 'The name or title of the curriculum';
+COMMENT ON COLUMN public.content_items.description IS 'Brief description of the curriculum';
 COMMENT ON COLUMN public.content_items.lesson_count IS 'Total number of lessons in the curriculum';
 COMMENT ON COLUMN public.content_items.lesson_duration IS 'Duration of each lesson in hours';
 COMMENT ON COLUMN public.content_items.difficulty IS 'Difficulty level (e.g., Beginner, Intermediate)';